Tsubajashi/mpv-settings/README.md

 if you like to donate, heres a link: https://www.paypal.com/paypalme2/tsubajashi I always thank anybody who donates to me, as the current time is a bit rough when it comes to my finances, but don't pressure yourself to do so.
-It's a donation after all - if you are in a similar bad spot financially, please use it to get yourself nice things. :)
+It's a donation after all - if you are in a similar bad spot financially, please use it to get yourself nice things. :) i also released a patreon if you want to support me on a monthly basis, its a "pay what you want" patreon as i dont have scheduled releases. https://www.patreon.com/tsubajashi